tlatorre-uchicago/tensor/intro.rst

 Before working with tensors, it is helpful to introduce a new notation for working with the standard vectors and matrices familiar in linear algebra.
-In linear algebra, and multivariable calculus operations with vectors and matrices are typically expressed by some symbol where the operation is *implied*.
+In linear algebra, and multivariable calculus, operations with vectors and matrices are typically expressed by some symbol where the operation is *implied*.
 For example, the dot product between two vectors :math:`u` and :math:`v` is expressed as